-Red has built three roads: two from the Quarry, connecting to the Stonemason and to the Barn; and another connecting the Pond to the Dairy Farm - they score 3 Points 🖈, 1 for each road.
+Red has built three roads: two from the Quarry. connecting to the Stonemason and to the Barn; and another connecting the Pond to the Dairy Farm - they score 3 Points 🖈 1 for each road.
 Yellow has built two roads from the Cow Conservatory: one connected to the Stonemason, and the other to the Farrier.
-They score 2 Points 🖈.
+They score 2 Points .

-At the end of the game, if these are the longest uninterrupted connections each player can find: Red will score 12 Points A - they have a path starting from the Pond, then onto the Dairy Farm, moving into the Barn, Quarry, and Stonemason, and finally ending on the Farrier.
-Meanwhile, Yellow will score 10 Points A - they have a path starting from the Farrier, going into the Cow Conservatory, then Stonemason, Dairy Farm, and finally the Barn.
+At the end of the game, if these are the longest uninterrupted connections each player can find: Red will score 12 Points 🛊 through 6 tiles starting from the Parrier, then onto the 🕖 Stonemason, moving into the 🚯 Quarry, 🚹 Barn and 🕞 Dairy Farm, and finally ending on the 🚺 Pond.
+Meanwhile, Yellow will score 10 Points 🖈 - they have a path starting from the